pterzian/cutandrun/README.md

 3. **Align Reads to Spike-in Genome:** Map trimmed reads to the spike-in reference genome for normalization purposes.
 4. **Deduplicate Reads:** Eliminate PCR duplicates to ensure data accuracy.

-> [!WARNING]
-> The peak calling step is still under development and is only tunned for human data at the moment.

 ## Getting Started